zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Window Functions.md

 -   If the input parameter is ‘Decimal’ type, return ‘Decimal’ type.
 -   If the input parameter is ‘double’ type or ‘string’ type, return ‘double’ type.

-**Note:** If the keyword ‘distinct’ has been specified, the ‘order by’ clause cannot be used.
+**Note:** If the keyword ‘distinct’ is specified, the ‘order by’ clause cannot be used.

 ## DENSE\_RANK {#section_mj4_k11_wdb .section}